Malvineous/makita-xgt-serial/README.md

 ## Electrical Protocol

+The communication protocol is based on the UART standard, operating at 9600/8-E-1 (9600 bps, 8 data bits, even parity bit, 1 stop bit).
+This is the same as most TTL UART schemes just with even parity instead of no parity.
-The communication protocol is based on the UART standard, operating at 9600/8-N-1.
-Unlike UART, there are no separate TX and RX lines, there is only one single TR line, which is referenced to battery negative.
+Unlike UART, there are no separate TX and RX lines, there is only one single TR line that handles communication in both directions, and which is referenced to battery negative.
 The TR line is normally at 0V and receives +5V pulses as bits are transmitted.

 Normal UART idles at a high voltage level (3.3V or 5V) and when a zero-bit is sent, the voltage drops to 0V for (in the case of 9600 bps) 104 microseconds for each 0 bit.
-There is an extra zero-bit (low) at the start of each byte transmitted called a "start bit", and after the eighth data bit is sent, a final one-bit (high) is sent as a "stop bit".
+There is an extra zero-bit (low) at the start of each byte transmitted called a "start bit", and after the eighth data bit is sent, the parity bit is sent followed by a final one-bit (high) as a "stop bit".
+As the bus idles high and the start bit is a low, this high-to-low transition is used to trigger the asynchronous reception of an incoming bit on the receiver side.

 This design means only one device can transmit at a time, as the bus is held high when idle.
 To address this, Makita have inverted the voltage signals so